This case study came to us from Joshua Cohen at Fat Pencil Studio in Portland, Oregon. Joshua writes:

 Fat Pencil Studio creates technical graphics for legal, transportation, and construction professionals.
-Some examples are courtroom exhibits, infrastructure visualization and site logistics diagrams.
-Our staff have engineering and architecture backgrounds.
+Some examples are courtroom exhibits, infrastructure visualization, and site logistics diagrams.
+Our staff has engineering and architecture backgrounds.
 We use this experience to develop compelling visual presentations for complex projects.

 This trial exhibit is designed to allow witnesses to identify their vantage point in a birds-eye view, and then zoom to a street-level perspective using the Position Camera tool.

 In this construction diagram, pre-assembled pipe sections are lowered into a utility tunnel.

 Last year, we helped the City of Seattle visualize the reconfigured Broadway and Jackson Street intersection along the proposed alignment for the First Hill Streetcar extension.
 URS (the prime contractor for the project) had already developed 2D design drawings in AutoCAD.
 They needed 3D perspectives for public stakeholder meetings and regulatory filings.
 Once the model was created, Alta Planning (another member of the design team) was able to use it as a design tool.
 Each intersection could now be seen from multiple perspectives: driving, cycling and walking.
 This allowed Alta to identify and address safety issues related to a two-way Cycle Track proposed for the reconfigured street.

 Aerial view of the proposed Broadway and Pike Street Station.